zli117/PicoMK/docs/devices.md

                         bool flip_vertical_scroll, uint8_t alt_layer);
 ```

 The default implementation of a joystick.
 You can register multiple instances.
-Normally, it sends joystick input as mouse movement. `alt_layer` is the layer number that if activated, will send joystick input as horizontal and vertical scrolling.
+Normally, it sends joystick input as mouse movement. `buffer_size` is the size of smoothing buffer.
+The larger the buffer, the less noisy the reading, and longer it takes for movement to show up on screen. `alt_layer` is the layer number that if activated, will send joystick input as horizontal and vertical scrolling.

 ## Rotary Encoder